raksul/app-mesh-example/README.md

 This deploy strategy is very similar to Blue-Green Deploy available in ECS, however, it clearly works with gRPC, and does not break the connection between client and server.

-Let's look at the diagram to see what's happening behind the scene.
+Let's look at the diagram to see what just happened behind the scene.

 ![diagram](https://github.com/yizumi/app-mesh-example/raw/master/doc/infrastructure.jpg)